Slack (software): Outages and security breaches

 In March 2015, Slack announced that it had been hacked for over four days in February 2015 and that some data associated with user accounts had been compromised, including email addresses, usernames, hashed passwords, phone numbers, and Skype IDs.
 In response to the attacks, Slack added two-factor authentication to its service.

 On January 4, 2021, Slack suffered a significant outage that lasted several hours.
 From 10 AM ET until 3 PM ET, users could not log in, send or receive messages, place or answer calls, or use Slack connections.
 After 3 PM, most of the core features became operational, except for push notifications, email, and third-party integrations, including Google Calendar and Outlook Calendar.

 In 2022, Slack suffered widely reported outages on February 22, March 9 and July 26.
-On 31 December 2022, Slack announced that its private GitHub repositories had been compromised during the previous weeks, using stolen security tokens.
+On December 31, 2022, Slack announced that its private GitHub repositories had been compromised during the previous weeks, using stolen security tokens.

 In February 2025, Slack experienced a widely reported outage.
+In June, in response to increasing scrutiny about AI firms and their handling of personal and customer data, Slack began blocking LLMs from indexing, copying, or storing data accessed via the Slack API on a long-term basis.